15 min read

 Boosted process efficiency

-You know how annoying manual tasks can be — repetitive data entry, lengthy approvals, and constant back-and-forth communication to determine the order status.
+You know how annoying manual tasks can be — repetitive data entry, time-consuming approvals, and constant back-and-forth communication to determine the order status.
 With centralized purchasing software, a lot of that stuff gets automated.
-Purchase requisitions and purchase orders get approved faster, order statuses are visible in the system, invoices get matched automatically, and the whole process just runs more smoothly.
+Requests get approved faster, order statuses are visible in the system, invoices get matched automatically, and the whole process just runs more smoothly — especially with a tool that offers AI capabilities.

 Additionally, a centralized procurement system helps to cut down on errors, save time, and get rid of bottlenecks that slow everything down.
 Ultimately, it frees up your team to focus on more strategic work like negotiating better terms with suppliers or analyzing spending across the company instead of chasing down paper trails.